slavaaaaaaaaaa/smaslennikov.github.io/_posts/2021-09-18-talking-to-cheese.md

 * We've got black and earl gray, would you like to Havarti?
 * Hit the road, Jack!
 * So you're telling me Frankenstein made a Muenster out of you?
-* Switzerland has some of the holiest of cheeses, doesn't it?

 More to come!